What is it?

 What's wrong with cooked foods?

 Heat changes the makeup of food.
-Foods that have been heated have lost all of their life force, and their beneficial enzymes are destroyed.
-The digestive system has to work harder and longer to process cooked foods to get nutrition and energy from it.
+Some believe that foods which have been heated lose all of their life force (chi), and their beneficial enzymes are destroyed (although research has shown that some vegetables actually have more utilizable nutrients once cooked, like tomatoes).
+The digestive system has to work harder and longer to process most cooked foods to get nutrition and energy from it.
 Once cooked, food can lose up to 85 percent of its nutritional value.
 Raw foodists call that "dead food."
 Since we are essentially what we eat, consuming the dead energy of dead foods make our bodies feel heavy and stagnant.

 Try eating a raw food diet and see if you can tell the difference!
 Maybe incorporate sprouts in your meals or salads to add fresh and vital nutrients to your raw diet.